taemie0/CSE299/README.md

 - Follow the instructions in the notebook to install embedding models.
 - Create the embedded vector database using chunking methods (character/recursive/semantic).
 - Embedded vector database can be created in any cloud service and downloaded for use, but the embedding models must be installed locally.

+## Installing Local LLMs

+- Install Ollama and pull the models you want to use.
+- Update the Config.yaml with the model paths.

 ## MongoDB Setup